-A Spring man is facing charges that he tried to kill his 2-month-old son.
+A Silver Spring man is facing charges that he tried to kill his 2-month-old son.

 The child, Amir Iman-Kouadio, suffered head trauma and bleeding in his brain and had earlier rib fractures, according to investigators’ documents filed in court and reported by The Washington Post.